Efficient Exploration of Chemical Kinetics: Theory

 \subsubsection{Rotational Step}

-The primary goal of the rotational step is to align the dimer's orientation vector, \(\hat{\mathbf{N}}\), with the minimum mode at the midpoint \(\mathbf{R}\).
-This is achieved by rotating the dimer to minimize its total energy, \(E = E_1 + E_2\).
-The forces at the endpoints, \(\mathbf{F}_1\) and \(\mathbf{F}_2\), provide the necessary information to estimate the local curvature without computing the Hessian.
+The primary goal of the rotational step involves aligning the dimer orientation vector, \(\hat{\mathbf{N}}\), with the minimum mode at the midpoint \(\mathbf{R}\).
+To this end, we rotate the dimer to minimize the total energy, \(E = E_1 + E_2\).
+With this, an effective rotational force, or torque \(\mathbf{F}_{rot}\) can be derived from the forces at the endpoints, \(\mathbf{F}_1\) and \(\mathbf{F}_2\), to estimate the change in local curvature without computing the Hessian.
 The curvature \(C\) along the dimer axis can be approximated using a finite difference:

-An effective rotational force, or torque, is derived from the atomic forces and used to drive the rotation, as depicted in Figure \ref{fig:dimer_mb_rot}.
-This process is repeated using an optimization algorithm, such as \gls{cg}, until the torque vanishes and \(\hat{\mathbf{N}}\) is aligned with the minimum mode.
+This \(\mathbf{F}_{rot}\) defines the search direction perpendicular to \(\hat{\mathbf{N}}\), depicted in Figure \ref{fig:dimer_mb_rot}.
+We use an optimization algorithm, such as \gls{cg}, to determine the orientation at which \(\hat{\mathbf{N}}\) is aligned with the minimum mode.
+Practically, we recognize that the curvature within a rotational plane spanned by the current orientation \(\hat{\mathbf{N}}\) and the normalized torque direction approximates a sinusoidal curve

+By evaluating the gradients at the current position we determine the angle which minimizes the curvature along a given search direction, and the dimer rotates to this orientation.
+This process occurs without the coordinates of the midpoint of the dimer changing and continues until the predicted rotation angle falls below a fixed convergence threshold.
+For standard calculations a rather loose tolerance of 5 degrees typically suffices.